pengyllis/PinguReset/README.md

 *Temporary problem: the program now only works with 1920x1080 resolution, fullscreen, gui scale 2, and (probably) no FastReset mod.
 I know this is stupid, and it is my next priority to fix this.*

+## Roadmap (soon™)

+- improve checks for water and sand
+- maybe change screenshot library, for wayland compatibility
+- manual selecting of seeds
+- maybe add checks for village blocks?? (btw right now path blocks are considered as sand OMEGA)

 ## How to install

 This uses Python with the Pillow and Pynput libraries.